-This joint IAEA-ICTP Workshop, to be held 6 – 10 May 2019, is a 5-day series of lectures and computing practical exercises to help early-career plasma physicists develop an understanding of the techniques used to model and simulate radiative processes in plasmas.
-The focus is on plasmas of relevance to fusion, astrophysics and other high-energy environments, and will be aimed at facilitating knowledge-transfer between researchers from developed and developing countries.
+This joint IAEA-ICTP Workshop, which was held 6 – 10 May 2019, was a 5-day series of lectures and computing practical exercises to help early-career plasma physicists develop an understanding of the techniques used to model and simulate radiative processes in plasmas.
+The focus is on plasmas of relevance to fusion, astrophysics and other high-energy environments, and the aim is to facilitate knowledge-transfer between researchers from developed and developing countries.

 The event provided advanced training in theoretical and computational methods for atomic processes in plasmas.
 The schedule featured lectures by international experts, exposure to some important codes, invited and contributed research talks, posters and discussion sessions, with good time available for personal interaction.

 This Workshop ran over two weeks in Spring 2015.
 The Advanced School in the first week brought together experts in experimental and theoretical plasma spectroscopy to train early-career plasma scientists in the most recent developments and results in the field.
 The Workshop in the second week provided opportunities for participants to present their work, discuss current needs in plasma diagnostics, and motivate further developments.